gabriellllo/devops-capstone/README.md

 `./make_prediction.sh`
 ![Output](screens/04_get_pred.png)

-Now you have a working Kubernetes cluster on AWS with an application deployed.
+Now you have a working Kubernetes cluster with 2 nodes on AWS with an application deployed that runs on one pod.

 ## Jenkins setup
 Install Jenkins on a EC2 instance to manage the pipeline.
 - follow [these instructions](https://www.jenkins.io/doc/book/installing/) to install Jenkins
 - install Jenkins plugins, at least: blue ocean, docker, github, AWS credentials, Pyenv Pipeline.
 A full list of the plugins used for this project is available in `eks/jenkins_plugins.txt`
 - install `python3` on the Jenkins node
-- install the AWS CLI on the Jenkins node
 - install `kubectl` on the Jenins node
-- install `hadolint` on the Jenkins node.
+- install `hadolint` on the Jenkins node
+- install the AWS CLI on the Jenkins node, configure it for the user `jenkins` on the machine
--  You will need to authorize the AWS user credentials stored in jenkins to access your cluster, you can follow the example file provided and modify accordingly:
+- You will need to authorize the AWS user credentials stored for the `jenkins` user to access your cluster, you can follow the example file provided and modify it for your needs:
 `kubectl apply -f eks/aws-auth.yaml`
 A full explanation on how to do it is available at this [tutorial page from AWS](https://aws.amazon.com/it/premiumsupport/knowledge-center/amazon-eks-cluster-access/).